 雨水 Usui (Rainwater)

 “鶏始乳” is the last of the 72 seasons.
 It means that hens start laying eggs.
 Initially, hens only lay eggs from spring to early summer.
-Eggs were regarded as a precious food since they can only be produced for a limited time.
+Eggs were regarded as a precious food since they could only be produced for a limited time.
 It also marks the end of the long winter.

 Risshun is the start of vibrant spring, it also symbolizes the beginning of new life and holds hope for warmth, recovery, and renewal.
 The first season in a year is "eastern wind melts the ice".
 Plum blossoms bloom during this time.
 The spring breeze blows the fragrance of plum blossoms.
 The first sound of the spring is called hatsune by the first warbler.
 Willow Warblers are also called "spring birds" as if they are telling everyone that spring is coming.
 Warmed by the warm sunshine, the sound of spring echoes pleasantly.
 From the middle of February, the frozen surfaces of rivers and lakes begin to crack, fish can be seen swimming in the warmer water.
 Sometimes, the fish even jump onto the thin ice.
 The ban on mountain stream fishing will gradually be lifted in many areas.

 Usui means the snow melts to rain.
 It is the time when plants and trees begin to sprout, it has been regarded as the beginning of farming.
 The snow on the mountains slowly melts and moistens the fields, and the sleeping animals awaken.
 Spring fog, also called haze, is an early spring scene unique to this season.
-The sight of green buds bursting forth all at once from the ground and from the branches of trees has been a source of excitement for people waiting for the first signs of spring.
+The sight of green buds bursting forth all at once from the ground and the branches of trees have been a source of excitement for people waiting for the first signs of spring.

 鶏始乳 Niwatori hajimete toya ni tsuku (Hens Start Laying Eggs)